clemsos/writings/_quora/2014-07-25-How-can-I-draw-a-3d-sphere-with-texture-like-a-football-ball-using-JavaScript.md

 language: en
 title: |
-    How can I draw a 3d sphere with texture, like a football ball, using JavaScript? - Quora
+    How can I draw a 3d sphere with texture, like a football ball, using JavaScript?
 ---

 You should check [three.js, a Javascript 3D